This tab provides widgets that let you mess about with the Evolusim universe in various ways.

 This page shows the Evolusim evolution simulator.
 During a simulation a variety of "organisms" gather resources and reproduce.
 Individual organisms inherit their traits from their parents modified by occasional mutations.
 An organism's health and traits are partially reflected in its appearance: eye size indicates how far the organism can see; ear size, how far it can hear; tail length, how quickly it can accelerate; eye spacing, its angle of vision.
 As an organism eats, its belly fills up — the white spot in its center shrinks.
 Having babies costs food.
 There are other inheritable traits, such as the mutation rate of an organism's genes themselves, that are not reflected in an organism's appearance.

-The tabs to the right of this display Google charts representing the state of the simulation over time, except the options tab, which allows you to control the starting state of the simulation.
+The tabs to the right of this display Google charts representing the state of the simulation over time, except the fiddle tab, which allows you to modify the ongoing simulation, and the options tab, which allows you to control the simulation's starting state.

 All animals dislike stones.
 This dislike is a fixed parameter -- it does not evolve.
 Also, if an animal moves onto a stone a powerful force will tend to force it to slip off in a direction away from the center of the stone.
 The function of stones is to create barriers the user can place in the universe to experiment and to provide shelter to plants, which are as happy to grow on a stone as anywhere.

 Organisms gather food from their environment, requiring a certain amount every tick of the clock to stay alive.
 Their "health" is the maximum amount of food they can store.
 The ratio of their stored food to their health determines whether they can have babies.
 When they reproduce, they lose some stored energy and transfer some of this loss to their baby.
 To reproduce, they must find a location within a certain radius of themselves where they can put the baby.
-They have a certain number of attempts in a certain tick of the clock, a number that can evolve.
-If their environment is too crowded, they cannot reproduce.
+They have a certain number of attempts in a certain tick of the clock.
+This "baby tries" number can itself evolve.
+Every attempt to reproduce incurs a "seed cost" regardless of success.
+If an organisms environment is too crowded, it cannot reproduce.
 Plants are crowded by other plants.
-Animals are crowded by stones adnd other animals of any species.
+Animals are crowded by stones and other animals of any species.

 Plants are the foundation of the Evolusim food chain.
 They obtain a certain amount of energy from the environment with every tick.
 They are also the only organisms that can disperse their babies far away from themselves.